barneypotter24/barneypotter24.github.io/_posts/2022-06-30-mceb-recap.md

 title: MCEB 2022 Recap
 subtitle: And the potential start of some blogging
 cover-img: /assets/img/path.jpg
-thumbnail-img: /assest/img/thumb.png
+thumbnail-img: /assets/img/thumb.png
 share-img: /assets/img/path.jpg
-tags: [test]
+tags: [conference, thoughts]
 comments: false
 ---

 The 2022 Mathematical and Computational Evolutionary Biology conference just ended.
 While I have the post-conference energy (and a free evening in a hostel) I thought I may give writing blog posts a try.
-I would certainly like this to become something that I do--I won't get better at science commnication if I don't practice--but we will see if the energy keeps up.
+I would certainly like this to become something that I do--I won't get better at science communication if I don't practice--but we will see if the energy keeps up.

 For the time being, I think it will be enough to do a little debrief of the conference so that I can organize my thoughts a little bit, and give a few kudos to some of the people whose research and company made MCEB a great experience.